codecrafters-io/sqlite-tester/README.md

 # User code requirements

-- A binary named `your_git.sh` that executes the Git command.
+- A binary named `your_sqlite3.sh` that executes the Git command.
 - A file named `codecrafters.yml`, with the following values:
   - `debug`